bj4rnee/DeformBot/misc/PRIVACY.md

 <br>

 2. **Changes to the policy**
-    * Any changes to the Privacy policy shall go into effect immediately after the change unless stated otherwise.
+    * Any changes to the Privacy Policy shall go into effect immediately after the change unless stated otherwise.
-    * We may at any moment change the privacy policy without prior notice.
+    * We may at any moment change the Privacy Policy without prior notice.
 If you use the Service after the changes went into effect you agree to be bound by such modification(s).

 <br><br>